 And he's got quite a stable of really intellectually hefty contributors.

-It came to my attention just prior to the program starting today, but I want to read just the first some excerpts here from just the first page.
+But I want to read just the first, some excerpts here from just the first page.

-Um because of the the incessant propaganda, the investment and defeat that the American left and the American media has, uh the ongoing, never-ending criticism, the demand for failure, the statement that we have failed, it's been going on and it's a drumbeat into the uh the pulse of the American population is gonna make future incursions, while necessary, almost impossible to do.
+the investment in defeat that the American left and the American media has, the ongoing never-ending criticism, the demand for failure, the statement that we have failed that's been going on as a drumbeat into the pulse of the American population is going to make future incursions, while necessary, almost impossible to do because they will be deemed failures before they even start.

-Well, this piece has a a similar perspective in the sense that Mr. Dunn is convinced that we've already won.
+Well, this piece has a similar perspective in the sense that Mr. Dunn is convinced that we've already won.

 This is just the first of three parts.